 Approximately 1.6 million people are diagnosed with cancer every year, according to the American Cancer Society.
-Many of those people are only diagnosed when cancer reaches an advanced stage, greatly reducing the chance of survival.
+Many of those people are only diagnosed when cancer reaches an advanced stage, significantly reducing the chance of survival.

-What Is the Failure to Diagnose Cancer or Misdiagnosis in Miami?
+What Is the Failure to Diagnose Cancer?

-- A doctor incorrectly evaluates the symptoms as being unrelated to cancer
+- A doctor incorrectly evaluates the symptoms as being unrelated to cancer.

-- A medical provider fails to appropriately screen for cancer
+- A medical provider fails to appropriately screen for cancer.

 Many cancer fatalities could have been avoided if a proper diagnosis of a condition had been made in time to save the patient's life.
 Many forms of cancer are dangerous because of the risk of spreading through the body and attacking tissues or organs that are especially vulnerable or difficult to treat.
 A timely diagnosis can be just as important as an accurate diagnosis to save a patient's life.